 “The new Advisory Council on Rights, Equality and Inclusion will help build a more inclusive and united Canada; one grounded in our shared values, with a strong focus on community involvement, and rooted in the belief that far more unites us than divides us,” stated Minister of Culture Marc Miller.
 “By deepening mutual trust, unity, respect and solidarity, we can ensure that every person feels included and valued, and that rights and equality are protected for all Canadians.”

-The names of the members of the Advisory Council will be revealed later.
+The names of the members of the Advisory Council will be revealed at a later date.

 In announcing this project, the government stated that the Advisory Council would draw on the expertise of leading academics and community leaders.
 Its mandate will focus on antisemitism, among other forms of hate and racism, within the context of Canada-wide efforts to enhance social cohesion and protect rights and social inclusion.